axiomzen/Look-Alike/coffee/kdtree.coffee.md

           len = @options.attributes.length
           attr = @options.attributes[depth % len]

 To find the node we split through, we sort the objects and find the median.
-However, it is possible that the nodes left to the median has the same value as the median, resulting in an inconsistent split -- so we need to find the index to split by, which would be the lowest index of the median value.
 If we have a key function, apply it.
 The latter is useful of we have an object where the relevant attributes are nested in some other object.

           objects.sort (a,b) ->
             if @options?.key